Attention#

 plt.subplots_adjust(left=0.0, bottom=0.0, right=1.6, top=0.8, wspace=0.2, hspace=0.6); plt.show()

-Attention-based Permeability Prediction Interpretation#
+Subsurface Analog Attention-Based Permeability Prediction Interpretation#

-This simple attention model performs a data-driven geological averaging process,
+This simple attention model performs a data-driven geological averaging process:

 • geological similarity determines attention weights

-• similar analogs receive larger weights
+• more similar analogs receive higher weights

-• low \(\alpha\) produces diffuse averaging
+• low \(\alpha \rightarrow\) diffuse averaging across many analogs

-• numerical saturation in softmax
+• saturation effects in the weight distribution

-• effectively one-hot weights
+• convergence toward one-hot (or near one-hot) weights

 • the query and key were scalars (single values)